amplience/dc-integration-stylitics/README.md

 ![Dynamic Content)](./docs/media/stylitics-crs-viz.png)

-The files in `amplience-automation/media` are images for card icons, and CRS templates for visualization and live card previews in Dynamic Content.
+The files in `amplience-automation/media` are images for card icons, and Content Rendering Service (CRS) templates for visualization and live card previews in Dynamic Content.
 They also serve as a good example of how the content item can be used to create a stylitics widget with this library.

 The files in `Assets` are all icons used by the content types.
 They should be imported and published directly in your Content Hub.